TL;DR

 This is the UK's Health Security Gap—a chasm between the financial support the state can provide and the reality of what a family needs to survive a health crisis.
 In 2025, this gap is not shrinking; it's widening at an alarming rate, driven by a perfect storm of an overstretched NHS, rising rates of chronic illness, and a fragile economic landscape.

 For millions, the cherished belief that the NHS and the welfare state will provide a complete safety net is being replaced by a harsh reality.
-While our health service is exceptional at emergency care, it was never designed to replace your income, pay your mortgage, or fund the long-term adaptations your life may require after a serious diagnosis.
+While our health service is exceptional at emergency care, it was generally not designed to replace your income, pay your mortgage, or fund the long-term adaptations your life may require after a serious diagnosis.

 In this definitive guide, we will deconstruct this £5 million figure, explore the forces widening the gap, and reveal why a robust, personal shield of Life, Critical Illness, and Income Protection (LCIIP) insurance is no longer a 'nice-to-have', but arguably the most crucial financial decision you can make for your family's future.